 Hedgerows are still full of sloes so get picking before it’s too late.
 They’re easy to spot, given their bright colour and cloudy bloom.
 It’s easy and quick work to fill a bowl.
 When you get home, wash and dry the berries, removing any stems and start cooking with them.
 The berries freeze well if you don’t have the time to use them now.

-Drinks With Sloes
+Drinks and Liqueurs With Sloes

 First and foremost, do you wait until the first frost before picking your sloes for steeping in alcohol?
 You can but you can always put them in the freezer overnight so that their skins break.
 Alternatively, you can prick each sloe with a fork to allow the juices to permeate into the alcohol.